brightdigit/Sublimation/Packages/SublimationNgrok/README.md

 ### Server Setup

-When creating your `Sublimation` object you'll want to use the provided convenience initializers ``SublimationTunnel/TunnelSublimatory/init(ngrokPath:bucketName:key:application:isConnectionRefused:ngrokClient:)`` to make it easier for **ngrok** integration with the ``SublimationTunnel/TunnelSublimatory``:
+When creating your `Sublimation` object you'll want to use the provided convenience initializers `TunnelSublimatory.init(ngrokPath:bucketName:key:application:isConnectionRefused:ngrokClient:)` to make it easier for **ngrok** integration with the `TunnelSublimatory`:

 ```swift
 let tunnelSublimatory = TunnelSublimatory(